-ComReg Decision D15/14 (ComReg 14/136) specifies a WACC of 8.18% to be used in respect of our regulated activities and a WACC of 8.63% in respect of Meteor's regulated activities.
+ComReg Decision D10/20 (ComReg 20/96) specified a WACC of 5.61% to be used in respect of our fixed line regulated activities and a WACC of 5.85% in respect of Meteor's regulated activities.
 Any obligations imposed on us relating to cost recovery and price controls (including regulated wholesale prices) imposed prior to the Effective Date and calculated using a previous WACC set by ComReg continue to apply until such time as a price review is conducted and a new regulated price set.